-Carole Baskin claims Homeland Security have found her ex-husband "alive and well" in Costa Rica
+Carole Baskin responds to claims that Homeland Security have found her ex-husband "alive and well"

-Tiger King‘s Carole Baskin has claimed that Homeland Security told her that they’ve found her ex-husband Don Lewis “alive and well” and living in Costa Rica.
+Tiger King star Carole Baskin has commented on claims that Homeland Security have found her ex-husband Don Lewis “alive and well” and living in Costa Rica.

 Lewis went missing six years after the couple married in 1991 and he was legally declared dead in 2002.
 Rumours raised in the first season of the Netflix docu-series have suggested Baskin was involved in Lewis’ disappearance, which she has publicly denied.